 In September, a ransomware attack hit Düsseldorf University Clinic in Germany crippling the server and encrypting data.
 With the hospital’s systems down, a patient who was seeking emergency treatment had to be moved to another hospital, and unfortunately died before she could be treated.
 In Asia, hospitals across Thailand were similarly affected by a ransomware attack where hackers held computer systems and data for ransom.

-Healthcare organisations need to consider the larger risk and consequences that these types of cyberattacks can have on society.
+Healthcare organizations need to consider the larger risk and consequences that these types of cyberattacks can have on society.
 Cybercriminal groups are here to stay, and they are unfortunately growing, expanding, and partnering up to increase their destructive capabilities and effectiveness.
 With the power of the dark web, cybercriminals – even the most novice – have a marketplace for attackers to communicate and access cyberattack tools.

 Ransomware attacks will continue to be pervasive as cybercriminals look to profit from the strained healthcare systems amidst the pandemic.
 It is a true struggle for understaffed and underfunded healthcare security teams.